You are here

-- Multiple violations may end in eviction since your behavior impacts your landlord's ability to keep their rental license, making their rental property a financial burden for them.
-Finding a rental after an eviction will be much more challenging than finding your first place.
+- Multiple violations may end in eviction since your behavior impacts your landlord's ability to keep their rental license, resulting in their rental property becoming a financial burden for them.
+Finding a rental after an eviction will be much more challenging than renting with a clean record and strong references.

 - Once you’ve upset your neighbors, it can be hard to repair that relationship.

-- Frustrated Neighbors are more likely to call the police, less likely to help out when you need assistance, and at times, they complain about students as a whole, negatively impacting UMD’s image.
+- Frustrated Neighbors are more likely to call the police, less likely to help out when you need assistance.
+Further, their opinion of you specifically reflects negatively on the UMD community as a whole.

 How can you avoid this?

 - Recognize that if you’re drinking alcohol, your ability to self-moderate your own noise level becomes impaired early on (for most people, judgment is impaired at a BAC of .06).

 - You are responsible for the people you invite into your home.
 Set clear expectations of behavior and respect for neighbors amongst guests.

 - If you are 21 or over and live with individuals who are under 21 or invite them into your home, recognize that having alcohol in the home puts you at risk for social host violations.

 - Have a conversation with your roommates about expectations around alcohol and parties.
 You do not need to be home, instigating the party, or participating in the party to be charged with a social host citation, anyone who is on the lease may be cited.